beau1399/clprojector-template/README.md

 ## Usage

 This section shows how to download the CLPROJECTOR template, install it, use it to generate a runable 3D Web application, and then view the demo provided out-of-the-box.

 The first step is to clone the repository.
-This should be done from the root folder under which you keep your various Git-sourced code folders:
+This will typically be done from the root folder under which you keep your various Git-sourced code folders:

 `$ git clone https://github.com/beau1399/clprojector-template.git`